timsueberkrueb/webber/README.md

 ## Credits

-Thanks to Hendrik Süberkrüb for creating the application icon.
+Thanks to Hendrik Süberkrüb for creating the application icon and Webber animation.

 Thanks to everyone who has contributed code or translations!